platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ```

 Now if we click on a delete quote button on our listings page, it should call our
 GraphQL API to delete the quote.
-To make this a little more user friendly, let's
+To make this a little more user friendly, let us
-add in a confirmation dialog so that users don't delete a quote by accident.
+add in a confirmation dialog so that users do not delete a quote by accident.

 <!-- TODO: There's an Astro bug with client side scripts in dev: https://github.com/withastro/astro/issues/4217 -->
 <!-- TODO: Potentially leave this out, especially as there's an Astro bug -->

-Let's create a new directory, **`src/scripts/`**:
+Let us create a new directory, **`src/scripts/`**:

 ```bash
 mkdir src/scripts/
 ```

-And inside of that directory let's create a new file, **`quote-actions.js`**:
+And inside of that directory let us create a new file, **`quote-actions.js`**:

 ```javascript
 // src/scripts/quote-actions.js